1. Our Policy

 2.1 We may collect and process the following data about you:

 2.1.1 Information that you provide by filling in the registration form on the BLF Website or by e-mail.
 This includes information provided at the time of registering to attend the Event and any additional information requested.
 We may also ask you for information when you report a problem with the BLF Website.
 If you contact us, we may keep a record of that correspondence.

-2.1.3 If you would like to receive relevant news, events and publications, you may provide your consent which will be requested by a separate clickable box at the bottom of the registration form or by e-mail.
-You can opt out of receiving marketing information at any time by emailing email@example.com or by logging into My IBA on the International Bar Association’s Website https://www.ibanet.org (the “IBA Website“) and updating your preferences, or by using the link contained in such e-mail communication.
+2.1.3 If you would like to receive relevant news, events, and publications, you may provide your consent which will be requested by a separate clickable box at the bottom of the registration form.
+You can opt out of receiving marketing information at any time by emailing email@example.com and updating your preferences, or by using the link contained in such e-mail communication.

-2.1.4 We will include your full name, country and company name in a List of Participants that will be printed and included in the delegates’ bags to be handed to the delegates upon their registration to promote business networking during the Event.
-If you do not want your name, country and company name to be included in the List of Participants, please contact us in the ways described in Article 10 below.
+2.1.4 We may include your personal data provided during your registration, such as but not limited to, full name, country and company name in a List of Participants that will be printed and included in the delegates’ bags and in personal badges to be handed to the delegates upon their registration to promote business networking during the Event.
+If you do not want your name, country and company name to be included in the List of Participants and/or in a personal badge, please contact us in the ways described in Article 10 below.